 Venue Accessibility

-Provide information on the accessibility of the venue: For example, a map can be provided with a description of how to move around between the meeting rooms and other facilities, or about the availability of accessible toilets.
-Today, technology allows for mapping on mobile platforms as well, which can provide expanded tools and resources for improving accessibility and should be used whenever possible in addition to other accessible formats.
+Provide information on the accessibility of the venue: For example, a map can be provided with a description of how to move between the meeting rooms and other facilities, or about the availability of accessible toilets.
+Mapping on mobile platforms can provide expanded tools and resources for improving accessibility and should be used whenever possible in addition to other accessible formats.

 Accommodation

-Provide information on reasonably priced accessible hotel accommodation in advance: An adequate contingency of accessible rooms should be blocked for attendees who need them in order to avoid these to be given away to other guests.
-In addition, hotels with accessible rooms should be conveniently located nearby the conference site.
+Provide information on reasonably priced accessible hotel accommodation in advance: An adequate number of accessible rooms should be blocked for attendees who need them in order to avoid these being given away to other guests.
+Hotels with accessible rooms should be conveniently located near the conference venue.
 This information should be explicitly mentioned on the IGF website and the accessibility focal point should be aware of these rooms and be able to assist persons with disabilities on request.
 When IGF staff or the host country negotiates the allocation of accessible rooms, availability needs should be discussed with the hotels and updated frequently.

 Meeting Dates

-Confirm the dates of the conference or session as soon as possible: It is more difficult for persons with disabilities to make travel arrangements on short notice.
-Therefore, the conference or session dates should be announced as soon as possible.
+Confirm the dates of the conference or session as soon as possible: It is more difficult for persons with disabilities to make travel arrangements at short notice.

 Provide accessible information